rmorshea/artigraph/docs/usage.md

 version when its read.

 Note that this does not write the migrated data to the database.
-With that said you could use `model_migrate` to write a migration scripts by reading a series of old models into the new class definition, saving the migrated data back to the database, and deleting the old data.
+With that said you could use [DataModel.model_init][artigraph.model.base.BaseModel.model_init] to write a migration scripts by reading a series of old models into the new class definition, saving the migrated data back to the database, and deleting the old data.

 ## Nodes